Azeezah/game-dev-final-project/README.md

 Use `git push` the way you normally would.
  - Running `git push` inside the submodule's folder will push code to the corresponding repository.
  - Otherwise, it'll push to this repo as usual.

+### To commit code:
+ - If you're **not editing a submodule** `git commit` works as it normally does.
+ - If you do edit a submodule, you have to commit the change **twice**: commit to the submodule and then to the main repository.
+When you commit to the main repository, you're telling it to point to the latest version of the submodule.
+ - To commit to a submodule, run `git commit` inside the subfolder.